Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 If you can positively identify witch hazel in the wild, the best time to harvest is actually during bloom or right after, as that’s when the medicinal constituents are the most concentrated in the plant tissues.

-(I’ve also read other sources that say it’s best to harvest during spring when it’s just breaking bud and sap is running, so clearly there’s some disagreement on this based on the source you check.
+(I’ve also read other sources that say it’s best to harvest during spring when it’s just breaking bud and sap is running, so clearly, there’s some disagreement on this based on the source you check.
 Regardless of the “best” time, it can be harvested year-round.)

 All the aerial parts of the plant are used, including the leaves, bark, and small twigs.
-I’m harvesting small twigs and flowers right as they’ve past prime, which is usually when I notice witch hazel in the landscape.
+I’m harvesting small twigs and flowers right as they’ve passed prime, which is usually when I notice witch hazel in the landscape.

 You can also just purchase dried witch hazel bark, which is easy enough to have on hand year-round.
 Starwest Botanicals sells dried witch hazel leaf, and other online sources sell dried witch hazel bark, so you can take your pick.